 UNICEF first launched the Child Friendly Cities initiative in Belarus in 2007.
 Since then, it has expanded widely around the country to bring an explicit child focus to the traditional, adult-oriented local governance system.

-Twenty-five cities to date have joined the initiative including the capital, Minsk, as well as a few of the regional centres, such as Homiel and Brest, and others.
-Of these, 10 cities have already been granted honorable CFC status (Baranovichy, Brest, Minsk, Novogrudok, Novopolotsk, Pinsk, Polotsk, Pruzhany, Soligorsk and Zhodino).
-The population of the cities ranges from 30,000 to 1.4 million.
+Twenty-eight cities to date have joined the initiative including the capital, Minsk, as well as 4 regional centres, such as Homiel, Brest, Hrodna, and Mahilyow.
+16 cities are candidates in joining the initiative.
+Of the cities that have joined the initiative, 24 cities have already been granted honorable CFC status (Baranavichy, Barysau, Brest, Dobrush, Homiel, Horki, Hrodna, Kastsyukovichy, Lida, Mahilyow, Maladzechna, Mazyr, Minsk, Navagrudak, Navapolatsk, Orsha, Pinsk, Polatsk, Pruzhany, Salihorsk, Shklow, Slutsk, Vawkavysk and Zhodzina).
+The population of the cities ranges from 15,000 to 1.8 million.

-The CFCI Coordination Council, a body that includes officials from the National Assembly, Ministries of Health, Education, Labour, and Social Protection, Internal Affairs, and Foreign Affairs, as well as representatives from non-governmental organizations, local authorities, and UNICEF coordinates the CFCI in Belarus.
-The Council advocates for CFCI priorities, provides ongoing technical support and guidance, training and national leadership over the course of the programme and maintains the CFCI webpage.
+The CAFC Coordination Council coordinates the CAFC in Belarus.
+It is a body that includes officials from the National Assembly, Ministries of Health, Education, Labour and Social Protection, and Foreign Affairs, as well as representatives from non-governmental organizations, local authorities and UNICEF.
+The Coordination Council advocates for CAFC priorities, provides ongoing technical support and guidance, training, and national leadership over the course of the programme and maintains the CAFC webpage.

-To be formally recognized as child-friendly, a city must assess local conditions in partnership with children and youth, community members and other stakeholders and have sufficient baseline data and indicators.
+To be formally recognized as child and adolescent -friendly, a city must assess local conditions in partnership with children and youth, community members and other stakeholders and have sufficient baseline data and indicators.
 It must also have a City Action Plan that prioritizes child needs, which will be monitored using the Child Friendliness Index.

-If the city shows significant improvement in the prioritized needs over a three-year period, it receives the honourable status of Child Friendly City, which promotes the city as a favourable place for children and families to live in.
-The award is given by the CFCI Coordination Council.
+If the city shows significant improvement in the prioritized needs over a three-year period, it receives the status of Child and Adolescent Friendly City, which promotes the city as a favorable place for children and families to live in.
+The certificate is given by the CAFC Coordination Council.

 © UNICEF Belarus